Measuring the Internet during Covid-19 to Evaluate Work-from-Home: Validating Design Choices

+We next examine two sample blocks in detail---reconstruction in the first is excellent, while the second diverges from the ground truth.
+These blocks help understand the factors that affect the reconstruction quality. \autoref{fig:trin_survey_block_cbc3c100_c136bb00} shows two blocks, comparing the survey's ground truth (the dark blue line) against our reconstruction (the light orange line).

-The top graph in \autoref{fig:trin_survey_block_cbc3c100_c136bb00} shows a good reconstruction---the correlation coefficient is 0.89 and block is fully scanned in 3300\,s (just less than an hour).
-We see that the shape of the reconstruction matches very well, with the orange line having the same daily peaks indicating working hours, sharp changes, and flat behavior between workdays.
+The block in the top graph has an accurate reconstruction---the Pearson's correlation coefficient is 0.89 and the block is fully scanned in 3300\,s (just under an hour).
+The quality of the shape matches well, with the orange reconstruction showing the same daily peaks matching working hours, the same sharp changes at the start of each day, and the same flat behavior between workdays.
+The main difference is the maximum number of detected addresses in reconstruction is about 9\% lower than truth.
+This shortfall is because Trinocular stops probing after a success, so the discovery of new addresses is slow.
+However, the reconstruction preserves change sensitivity.

-When doing change-detection, this allows us to observe both daily and weekly trends.
-While the reconstruction is consistently lower than truth, that does not affect change detection.
-We believe this underestimate is because Trinocular stops probing when it gets a positive reply, so during the work-day it is slow to discover all of the active addresses.

-The lower figure shows a more challenging block.
+The block in the lower figure shows a greater challenge for reconstruction.
 This block is heavily used (120 to 160 active addresses), and it sees a large daily shift, with consistent changes every day of the week.
-Here the correlation coefficient is 0.40, a worse fit than our first example.
-Because many addresses are active, a full scan requires around 8 hours.
-For this block, the reconstruction (the light yellow line) ``spreads out'' some of the true behavior of the block, flattening the peaks and raising the valleys.
-Again, this reconstruction error is because the block has so many active addresses, Trinocular adds less information per round over the course of the day.
-Reconstruction is poorer for this block than for the prior example block, because each Trinocular round terminates after finding one active address.
-Even though the reconstruction is not perfect, both blocks' reconstruction and ground truth are identified as change-sensitive.
-It is still successfully handled by our algorithms, but more error might cause us to misclassify the block as not change-sensitive.

-These block show reconstruction quality varies by block, with larger, denser blocks resulting in longer scan times and poorer reconstruction.
-However, they also show that even with only moderately good reconstruction, like the second example in \autoref{fig:trin_survey_block_cbc3c100_c136bb00} , we still classify the block as change-sensitive and are able to detect changes.
-We conclude that even though Trinocular is specifically made for outage detection, the reconstruction is often good enough for our detection purposes.
+With so many active addresses, a full scan requires around 8 hours and the reconstruction (orange) lags the truth (blue).
+Here the limited input to the reconstruction ``spreads out'' some of the true behavior of the block, flattening the peaks and raising the valleys.
+The correlation coefficient is 0.40.